-Chicago Development Fund invests in businesses and projects that produce significant positive impacts for Low-Income Communities and Low-Income Persons within the City.
+Chicago Development Fund invests in organizations, businesses, and projects that produce significant positive impacts for Low-Income Communities and Low-Income Persons within the City.
 These impacts are measured by such criteria as job creation, increased wages, opportunities for training and advancement, sustainability outcomes, minority business opportunities, and enhanced access to healthy foods, medical care, education, or other services.
 CDF exclusively finances projects where the additional capital generated by the NMTC will directly fund new investment that would not have been likely to occur without NMTC financing.
-Types of projects include:

 Grocery‐anchored retail located in, or clearly positioned to serve, USDA “Food Deserts” or other areas that are demonstrably underserved with healthy food options.
 CDF will also consider non-retail projects that enhance healthy food access for underserved people.

 Projects located in qualified census tracts that are on Chicago’s South and West Sides.

 Innovative projects where the primary focus is sustainability, including renewable energy and urban agriculture.